DillonGoo: 2024–present: Continued success and Soul Mart

 In March 2024, following Rooster Teeth's announcement of its impending shutdown, Gu expressed interest in acquiring the intellectual property of RWBY to continue its run.
 He went viral in November 2024 after retweeting a video of a cosplayer dressed as Link from The Legend of Zelda, who was struggling to unsheathe a sword from their back.
 He tweeted a video demonstrating how the sword could be drawn from the side instead of the back opening.

 DillonGoo has also collaborated with HoYoVerse and therefore made a number of Genshin Impact-themed animations for the HoYoFair program starting with the animated short "Nameless Road" in 2022, followed by the cyberpunk-themed Progenitor web series, among the works featured include the Fontaine-themed The Last Bakery in 2023, as well as the fourth episode of the web series If Genshin had a Cyberpunk Anime: Progenitor in 2024, which was featured in the HoYoFair program that year to coincide with the fourth anniversary of the game.

 In December 2024, Gu and DillonGoo Studios announced their partnership with the Blender Foundation to assist with new Blender releases and the development of non-photorealistic rendering features.

 In May 2025, Gu announced that he had joined the Kadokawa-owned Japanese talent agency GeeXPlus.
-Two months later, in July 2025, during a GeeXPlus panel at the Anime Expo following the announcement of GeeXProduction, DillonGoo, along with GeeXPlus members Gigguk and OtakuVs, announced their projects, where DillonGoo announced his 3D animated web series Soul Mart.
+Two months later, in July 2025, during a GeeXPlus panel at the Anime Expo following the announcement of GeeXProduction, DillonGoo, along with GeeXPlus members Gigguk and OtakuVs, announced their projects, in which DillonGoo announced his 3D animated web series Soul Mart.
 In an interview with Anime News Network, Gu stated that he wanted to demonstrate to a Western audience that animation is not solely for children or adults, but can occupy a middle ground.
 He also mentioned his interest in experimenting with the integration of 2D elements within 3D animation within the series.